 Driftwood in the trees!
 Who would’ve thought to look there?
 I remember admiring his imagination.

 I wondered if the pile under the oaks held my dad’s infamous UPOD—his Ultimate Piece Of Driftwood.
 He’d discovered it one day back in 2006 buried in a sand bank of the Russian River.
 He’d dug it out of the silt, tried towing it against a southwest wind and incoming tide; it was longer than his nine-foot kayak and weighed a few hundred pounds.
 He finally had to beach it and go back two weeks later to resume the struggle.
 That was part of the fun for my dad: not just finding a big fish, but landing the motherfucker with a gaff hook.
 He’d gotten the beast back to Sebastopol only after tearing a rotator cuff hauling it into the back of a rental truck.
-According to a blog he wrote on the topic (he had more time since he couldn’t kayak anymore), he’d been searching for the UPOD for “some 50 odd years.”
+According to a blog he wrote on the topic while convalescing, he’d been searching for the UPOD for “some 50 odd years.”

 I could believe it.
 He’d visited Patrick’s Point State Park north of Eureka during his Easy Rider motorcycle trip in 1969.
 “Went out of my mind on Agate Beach North of the Park,” he’d written in his journal, “because there were miles of driftwood piled high on the beach, and I couldn’t carry nary a stick!
 I’ll have to make a special trip just to get a load.”